The Value Of Creativity

 A stand-up comedian can visualize telling their stories and how to react to different crowds.

 A sick person can visualize themselves healthy to activate the very real healing abilities of the placebo effect.

-And finally the creative person can visualize the invention, painting, choreography or phrasing before actual physical manifestation.
+And the creative person can visualize the invention, painting, choreography or phrasing before actual physical manifestation.

-Visualization is yet another thing we need to give ourselves permission to allow such “day-dreaming”.
+Visualization or “day-dreaming” is yet another thing we need to give ourselves permission to allow.
 Once I prioritized time to visualize without restriction, I found the world within my mind’s eye, including dreams, became more vivid and powerful.
 As our inner world becomes more vivid, our outer world follows.

-I consider visualization a form of meditation because I define meditation as organized thought.
-Whether we simply observe our thoughts like clouds passing by in the sky or focus on a specific thought-feeling we are meditating.
+I consider visualization a form of meditation because I define meditation as coherent thought.
+We are meditating whether we simply observe our thoughts like clouds passing in the sky or focus on a specific thought-feeling.

 Hypnagogia.
 Intrinsic Vs Extrinsic Thought.

 Hypnagogia is the transitional period between wakefulness and sleep.
 It’s a powerful time for creative insight.

 We actually experience REM like sleep states right before real sleep and can enter a lucid dreaming type state.
 I have also learned there is extrinsic and intrinsic thought.
 Extrinsic thought is reason and logic where neurons fire with other neurons that are close by.
 However intrinsic thought is feelings and intuition where neurons fire with distant neurons in the nether regions of the brain.
 Intrinsic thought is achieved during sleep and the twilight zone between awakeness and sleep.
 The twilight zone is a blend of theta and alpha brain waves.
 So next time you can’t sleep at night, try asking yourself questions.

 How Sleep Literally Cleans The Brain; Likewise Important For Creativity